Theoretical model for multi-orbital Kondo screening in strongly correlated molecules with several unpaired electrons: Electronic structure

 \section{Electronic structure}

-We have characterized the electronic structures of the studied molecules by means of density functional theory (DFT) + CASCI calculations.
+We have characterized the electronic structures of the studied molecules by means of DFT + CASCI calculations.
 We optimized the geometries at the PBE0 level of theory \cite{pbe0} with the DFT code FHI-aims \cite{AIMS}.
-With this optimized geometry, we perform an {\it ab initio} CASCI calculation from which we obtain the many-body multiplets, their energies, the natural orbitals and their occupations \cite{NaturalOrbs}.
-We perform the latter calculation with ORCA \cite{orca,orca4.0} in order to construct the integrals that define the molecular Hamiltonian in the basis of MOs around Fermi energy:
+With this optimized geometry, we perform an {\it ab initio} CASCI calculation starting from the restricted DFT with the PBE functional~\cite{pbe} from which we obtain the many-body multiplets, their energies, the natural orbitals and their occupations \cite{NaturalOrbs}.
+We perform the latter calculation with the quantum chemistry code ORCA \cite{orca,orca4.0} in order to construct the integrals that define the molecular Hamiltonian in the basis of MOs around Fermi energy:

 and